CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 # Markdown syntax

 Markdown is a way to style text on the web.
 It is very popular among computer science engineers because it is intended to be as easy-to-read and easy-to-write as is feasible.
-Monstly, Markdown is just regular text with a few non-alphabetic characters thorwn in, like \# or \*.
+Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, such as \# or \*.
 Github uses its own version of the Markdown syntax which provides an additional set of useful features.
 This is a subset of Github-flavored Markdown syntax that I'm using.

-# Markdown codes for "Headers"
+# Markdown code for "Headers"
 We have 6 levels:
 ```
 # Header 1